Learning how to master self discipline is difficult. I mean, even knowing how to build discipline as an apprentice is hard!

-Writing a goal down makes it all the more real.
+Writing a goal down makes it all the more real, and it's a big part of how to build discipline.
 Hang it up somewhere you will see it often and inspire yourself — at your work desk, in your bedroom, in your car, etc.

-You can also set actual calendar reminders in your phone to go off once a week or so.
+You can also set actual calendar reminders on your phone to go off once a week or so.
 But be nice to yourself.
 Don’t scare or shame yourself into your goals; rather, be happy, positive, and encouraging.

 3. Remind yourself why you started

 Constantly remind yourself — especially when it gets hard — how and why you set this goal and what you will have achieved when you’re done.

 4. Set small goals first

-Try not to overwhelm yourself by setting the bar too high.
+Try not to overwhelm yourself with how to build discipline by setting the bar too high.
 Build your confidence by setting and achieving a small goal before you go for a big one.

 5. Practice prioritizing

 Decide which tasks are worth dedicating the most effort to, then organize your day to totally crush them.
 If you set a study plan, you're less likely to procrastinate on the less-than-savory tasks.

 6. Know your weaknesses

 For example, if you know you need to run a 5K this Saturday but your friend is having a barbeque on Friday night, it might be best to skip it.

-If you know you need to get to work an hour earlier but you're a bit of a night owl, invest in some Melatonin.
+Or if you know you need to get to work an hour earlier but you're a bit of a night owl, invest in some Melatonin.
 You have the tools to fight back against your own demons.
 You just need to hunt them down.